gu-benites/auth-supabase-pkce-v1/docs/adding-new-features.md

  */
 export default async function ProfilePage(): Promise<JSX.Element> {
   const queryClient = new QueryClient();
-  // The actual prefetching of userProfile happens in (dashboard)/layout.tsx
+  // The actual prefetching of userProfile happens in (dashboard)/layout.tsx.
   // We still use HydrationBoundary here to ensure any dehydrated state from the layout
   // is correctly passed down and available for client-side hydration.
+  // If this page had its *own* specific data to prefetch, it would be done here.

   return (
     <HydrationBoundary state={dehydrate(queryClient)}>